NVIDIA/cuda-quantum/docs/sphinx/using/cudaq/variational.rst

         return cost;
       });

-CUDA Quantum packages the above up for the variational quantum eigensolver algorithm in a generic :code:`cudaq::` namespace function.
+CUDA Quantum wraps the above code up for the variational quantum eigensolver algorithm in a generic :code:`cudaq::` namespace function.
 The above snippets could be replaced with